ICJIA/icjia-accessibility-portal/content/faqs.md

 - All new documents use heading styles and alt text
 - All new videos have captions
 - All new web content is keyboard-accessible
-- All new purchases include WCAG 2.1 AA requirements in contracts
+- All new purchases include WCAG 2.1 Level AA requirements in contracts

 **2. FIX the biggest barriers first:**